mendix/docs/content/refguide/workflow-setting-up-app.md

 * Upgrade your application to Mendix 9
 * Install Atlas 3 from the Mendix Marketplace, as Workflow Commons depends on it
-* As a result of installing Atlas 3, your app should contain the following modules that Workflow Commons depends on: Atlas Core, Atlas Web Content, and DataGrid
+* As a result of installing Atlas 3, your app should contain the following modules that Workflow Commons depends on: Atlas Core, Atlas Web Content, and Data Widgets

 ## 2 Preparing Your App